FRRouting/frr/doc/user/bgp.rst

    is not running, or if this command is not configured, automatic label assignment will not complete, which will block corresponding route export.

-.. clicmd:: no label vpn export [(0..1048575)|auto]

-   Deletes any previously-configured export label.

 .. clicmd:: nexthop vpn export A.B.C.D|X:X::X:X

    Specifies an optional nexthop value to be assigned to a route exported from the current unicast VRF to VPN.
 If left unspecified, the nexthop will be set to 0.0.0.0 or 0:0::0:0 (self).

-.. clicmd:: no nexthop vpn export [A.B.C.D|X:X::X:X]

-   Deletes any previously-configured export nexthop.

 .. clicmd:: route-map vpn import|export MAP

    Specifies an optional route-map to be applied to routes imported or exported between the current unicast VRF and VPN.

-.. clicmd:: no route-map vpn import|export [MAP]

-   Deletes any previously-configured import or export route-map.

 .. clicmd:: import|export vpn

    Enables import or export of routes between the current unicast VRF and VPN.

-.. clicmd:: no import|export vpn

-   Disables import or export of routes between the current unicast VRF and VPN.

 .. clicmd:: import vrf VRFNAME